Detailed course offerings (Time Schedule) are available for

 View course details in MyPlan: PUBPOL 605

-Meets the degree project requirements as part of the Evans School curriculum.
-Students work in a supportive environment facilitated by peer and faculty to complete individual degree projects.
+Meets the capstone project requirements as part of the Evans School MPA curriculum.
+Students work in a supportive seminar environment facilitated by peers and faculty to complete team-based capstone degree projects.

 View course details in MyPlan: PUBPOL 608